Settings

 Export and Import

-Config files are plain-text and portable — copy them between machines and you're done.
+Config files are also plain-text and portable — you can copy ~/.config/kilo/kilo.jsonc between machines directly.

 Experimental Features